How To Choose a Business Name

 - You have to register the name you want at your local registry.
 There are many different laws and rules that apply to registration, and it’s senseless to try to cover them here.
-The best thing to do is to find out the regulations in your area and adhere to them.
+The best thing to do is to find out the regulations in your area.

 - Avoid choosing names that are similar to other corporations, especially popular ones.
-Calling your business “Macrosoft” if your business creates software opens you up to all sorts of legal trouble.
-Even if your copycat name is legitimate, customers will think you’d rather steal someone else’s reputation than make your own.
+If your business creates software, calling your business “Macrosoft” opens you up to all sorts of legal trouble.
+Even if your copycat name is legitimate, customers will think you’d rather piggyback on someone else’s reputation than make your own.

-- And let’s say you created Macrosoft, and turned it into a brand that became widely known for its poor quality.
-The company you copied could have a claim in court for you damaging its brand because of the similarities.
-Trust me: create a unique name, and avoid clones and names similar to competitors’ names.
+- Let’s say you created Macrosoft, and turned it into a brand that became widely known for its poor quality.
+The company you copied could have a claim in court against you for damaging its brand because of the similarities.
+Trust me: create a unique name, and avoid clones and names similar to competitors.

 - Once you have a good name, don’t register it right away.
 Think about it for a few days.
 A spur-of-the-moment idea often gets a different feeling after a few days.

 - Create your letterhead with your word processor to see how it looks in print.